Bushnell Engage X 10×42 Binoculars Review

 The focus wheel has a large diameter, making it easy to reach with your finger.
 Its ridged outline allows precise rotation over a range of 570 degrees, or about one and a half turns.
 It’s a good combination of speed and accuracy.

 The diopter correction dial is located under the right eyecup.
-It allows a balancing of the visual acuity between each eye.
+It allows balancing of the visual acuity between the two eyes.
 It has great rigidity and a lot of resistance to movement: there is no risk of unintentionally disrupting it by handling the binoculars.

 Compactness and ergonomics